peteroupc/peteroupc.github.io/randomgendoc.md

      |      The algorithm is simple to describe: "Flip a coin until it shows heads
      |         _k_ times.
 The estimated bias is then `(k-1)/GammaDist(r, 1)`,
      |         where _r_ is the total number of coin flips."
+     |      The estimate is unbiased but has nonzero probability of being
+     |      greater than 1 (that is, the estimate does not lie in [0, 1] almost surely).
      |      Reference: Huber, M., 2017.
 A Bernoulli mean estimate with
      |         known relative error distribution.
 Random Structures & Algorithms, 50(2),
      |         pp.173-182. (preprint in arXiv:1309.5413v2  [math.ST], 2015).